UnstopableSafar08/python-scripts/README.md

 python-scripts/install-python <ver1> [ver2 ...]
 ```

-This builds and installs Python from sources downloaded from the official FTP server.
+This command will Download the Python from the official FTP server and then install the python on the machine.
 While this means you can install any Python version you want, the installation process will take significantly longer.
 Alpha, beta, and release candidate versions can also be installed, and multiple version can be installed at once.